Trills and other Fast Ornaments in One Position For Cellists

 1-2 semitone ….
 1-3 tone …..
 2-3 semitone …..
 3-4 semitone …..
 2-4 tone ….
 2-3 tone ….. thumb-1 semitone ….. thumb-1 tone

 We can work on each finger combination on its own, inventing exercises based on our repertoire passages, transposing them around the fingerboard and onto different strings.
-Here below are a few pages of trill passages taken from the repertoire, requiring every different type of fingering:
+At the top of the page you will find a link to a compilation of trill passages taken from the repertoire, requiring every different type of fingering.

 THE SIGNIFICANCE OF WHAT COMES AFTER THE TRILL: USING THE THUMB ON THE TURN